 This brief tutorial shows students and new users how to disable InPrivate mode in Microsoft Edge browser with Windows 10 and specifies whether users can open pages in InPrivate mode in Microsoft Edge.

-Microsoft Edge browser is cross-platform, which supports all of Windows, MacOS and Linux systems.
+Microsoft Edge browser is cross-platform and supports all Windows, macOS, and Linux systems.
 If you’re currently using Edge and want to learn how to disable or force enable InPrivate mode, and help protect your privacy, the steps below should show you how to do it.

 To get started with disabling InPrivate mode in Edge, follow the steps below: